Does Credit Monitoring Really Help?

 Norton’s LifeLock was one of the first identity theft protection services to be offered and still provides good protection against financial fraud and identity theft.

 The company has paid over $100 million in fines due to misleading marketing and a failure to secure user data.
-In 2022, Lifelock came under fire for automatically installing cryptomining software on users’ computers — a common feature of modern malware.
+In 2022, LifeLock came under fire for automatically installing cryptomining software on users’ computers — a common feature of modern malware.
+Even worse, the company recently disclosed that sensitive information from thousands of LifeLock customers — including passwords — was compromised in a December, 2022 data breach [*].

 PrivacyGuard — High-priced credit protection